What is voluntary early retirement?

 When to apply

-Members of the 2008 section or the 2015 pension scheme who are partially retiring early (draw down) do not need to have a break in service.
+Members of the 2008 section or the 2015 pension scheme who are partially retiring early (draw down) also do not need to have a break in service.
 This is only a requirement for final retirement from these schemes.
 For more information on the required breaks, please see our returning to work after retirement guidance.

 Reductions to your pension